renpy/renpy/sphinx/source/environment_variables.rst

 ``RENPY_DISABLE_SOUND``
     This prevents sound playback from occuring.
 If this variable contains "pss", sound playback will be disabled.
-If it contains "mixer", volume control will be disabled.
-A value of "pss,mixer" will disable both.

-``RENPY_SOUND_BUFSIZE``
-    This controls the sound buffer size.
-Values larger than the default (2048) can prevent sound from skipping, at the cost of a larger delay from when a sound is invoked to when it is played.

-``RENPY_NOMIXER``
-    If set, prevents Ren'Py from trying to control the system audio mixer.

-``RENPY_EDITOR``
-    The default value of :var:`config.editor`.

-``RENPY_EDITOR_FILE_SEPARATOR``
-    The default value of :var:`config.editor_file_separator`.

-``RENPY_EDITOR_TRANSIENT``
-    The default value of :var:`config.editor_transient`.

-``RENPY_SCREENSHOT_PATTERN``
-    A pattern used to create screenshot filenames.
-It should contain a single
-    %d substitution in it.
-For example, setting this to "screenshot%04d.jpg" will cause Ren'Py to write out jpeg screenshots rather than the usual pngs.
+``RENPY_EDIT_PY``
+    The path to an .edit.py file telling Ren'Py how to invoke a text editor.
+    See :ref:`text-editor-integration` for more information.

+``RENPY_GL_ENVIRON``
+    Sets the OpenGL texture environment.

+``RENPY_GL_RTT``
+    Sets the OpenGL render-to-texture method.

+``RENPY_GL_VSYNC``
+    This determines if Ren'Py will attempt to synchronize with the display's vertical refresh.
+(This prevents tearing, at the cost of potentially lowering framerate.)
+Set this to "0" to disable synchronization, or "1" to sync to every vertical refresh.

+``RENPY_LANGUAGE``
+    If set, gives the translation language Ren'Py will use.

 ``RENPY_LESS_MEMORY``
     This causes Ren'Py to reduce its memory usage, in exchange for reductions